RWXstoned/rwxstoned.github.io/_posts/2024-12-06-GimmeShelter.md

 Once on a host, a key thing in any red team operation is to become aware of what the "normal" activity on that environment looks like, ideally, very quickly.
 There is no rocket science here, we are talking about basic things such as the usual browser, which desktop apps connect to the internet, do any of the common apps have weird memory patterns with RWX sections, or odd DLL modules loaded from custom locations ?

-Armed with that knowledge it becomes easier to blend in, once you know where to plant a persistency mechanism, or how to execute code, with an much better opsec than randomly running payloads.
+Armed with that knowledge it becomes easier to blend in, once you know where to plant a persistency mechanism, or how to execute code, with an much better opsec than if randomly running payloads irrespective of the particularities of the environment.

 This is exactly what this script does.
 It is in Python, which is ubiquitous and rarely suspicious.
 It is not too intrusive, merely looking around at processes.
 Do note, though, that it does perform a few API calls (using `ctypes`) to check memory pages settings in order to find RWX ones.